Long Tail Keywords: What They Are and How to Benefit From Them for SEO

 Why use long-tail keywords if they have low search volumes?
 Because contrary to popular belief, search volume is not the decisive factor in keyword quality.
 Other factors, such as intent and competition, should also be considered when doing keyword research.

-Here are some reasons to use long-tail keywords on your website:
+Here are some reasons to use long-tail keywords and phrases on your website:

 If you are not a major industry player, then competing for short-tail keywords may be a waste of time.
 Yes, your keywords are searched thousands of times per month, but what's the point if all that traffic goes to your competitors?